Maximize the Value of Entry-Level Jobs

 Offer your ideas carefully.
 Don’t be afraid to offer ideas when you can, but be sure to show respect for the knowledge of your coworkers, especially those who have been around for a long time.

 Approach every task with 100% commitment.
 Even “worm jobs” are worth doing well.
 You may find them boring and monotonous but don’t let this be obvious to others.
-Remember, you can learn something from every experience and entry-level jobs are great for experience.
+Remember, you can learn something from every experience and internships and entry-level jobs are great for getting real-world experience.

 Give back.
 It’s great to get help from people you work with and people you network with, but it’s just as important to do what you can to help them.
 Remember, all relationships are two-way streets and if you’re not willing to help others, pretty soon you’ll find yourself traveling alone.